Head of Product

 Third Step: Beyond Engagement Metrics

 MTTR (Mean Time to Remediate): Set realistic and ambitious deadlines with technical teams for correcting critical vulnerabilities.
-Example: "Our MTTR should be under 15 days."
-Establish a clear action plan to reach this goal.
+Example: "Our MTTR should be less than 15 days."
+Establish a clear action plan to achieve that goal.

-Security Technical Debt: Set an acceptable threshold for outstanding vulnerabilities.
+Security Technical Debt: Set an acceptable limit for pending vulnerabilities.
 Example: "Our security backlog should not exceed 8% of total technical debt."
-Once this limit is reached, removing the risk must be treated as a priority.
-This should be part of the teams' culture, which reveals itself in tough decisions, like choosing to prioritize risk correction even under pressure for deliveries.
+When this limit is reached, removing the risk must be treated as a priority.
+This should be part of the teams' culture, and the culture reveals itself in tough decisions, like choosing to prioritize the correction of risks even under pressure for deliveries.

-Establish a feedback loop: After each failure or incident, transform the learnings into concrete action, automating the creation of tasks in the backlog to ensure vulnerabilities are visible and discussed.
-Just creating the item is not enough, maintain at least bi-weekly reviews between development and security teams to address open risks, validate corrections, and adjust priorities.
+Establish a feedback loop: After each failure or incident, turn the learning into concrete action, automating the creation of tasks in the backlog to ensure that vulnerabilities are visible and discussed.
+Just creating the item is not enough; maintain bi-weekly reviews between development and security teams to address open risks, validate corrections, and adjust priorities.
 Also, establish a link with governance teams for audits in change management.

 Note: Studies show that maturity in this process reduces 50% of correction time and 22% of incidents in production.

-Rework Cost: Explain how ignoring Security early inflates costs and compromises deadlines.
-Example: Avoiding the vulnerability now, fixing the image used in the pipeline, takes 8 hours of work.
-If discovered in production, it may require up to 2 sprints of 15 days each, for investigation, correction, validation, and re-delivery.
+Cost of Rework: Explain how ignoring security early inflates costs and compromises deadlines.
+Example: Avoiding the vulnerability now, fixing the image used in the pipeline, consumes 8 hours of work.
+If discovered in production, it can require up to 2 sprints of 15 days each for investigation, correction, validation, and redeployment.

-Impact on the Roadmap: Show how proactive Security prevents interruptions and allows the team to maintain focus on promised deliveries.
-Example: A critical vulnerability not addressed in the base image froze the build pipeline on the last day of the sprint.
-The fix took 15 days to be validated by the security team, which pushed the delivery to the next sprint and delayed the release by 30 days.
+Impact on the Roadmap: Show how proactive security prevents interruptions and allows the team to stay focused on promised deliveries.
+Example: A critical vulnerability not treated in the base image locked the build pipeline on the last day of the sprint.
+Correction took 15 days to be validated by the security team, which pushed delivery to the next sprint and delayed the release by 30 days.

-Risk to Customer Trust and Reputation: Detail how incidents can shake the product perception and affect relationships with the client base.
+Risk to Customer Trust and Reputation: Detail how incidents can shake product perception and affect relationships with the customer base.
 Example: Avoiding this vulnerability now requires 5 days of work.
-If it reaches production and exposes sensitive data, the company may take up to 277 days to regain customer trust (according to market reports).
+If it reaches production and exposes sensitive data, the company could take up to 277 days to regain customer trust (according to market reports).

 Legal and Financial Implications: Present regulatory risks clearly.
-Example: The LGPD provides fines of up to 2% of the company's annual revenue, limited to R$ 50 million per infraction.
+Example: LGPD provides for fines of up to 2% of the company's annual revenue, limited to R$ 50 million per violation.

-The better you translate security in terms of business impact, the more strategic your conversation with stakeholders will be, and the greater the chances of ensuring prioritization and budget.
+The better you translate security in terms of business impact, the more strategic your conversation with stakeholders will be, and the greater the chance of ensuring prioritization and budget.

 Conclusion: Security Starts Before the First Commit

 This work is not visible in the release notes.
-It doesn't make it to launch headlines.
-But it sustains the product's stability in the long term and protects what really matters: the trust of those who use it, the business.
+It does not become a launch headline.
+But it is what sustains the long-term stability of the product and protects what really matters: the trust of those who use it, the business.

-Integrating security into the team's culture is the responsibility of leadership.
+Integrating security into the team’s culture is the responsibility of those who lead.
 And the sooner this conversation happens, the stronger what you are building will be.

 References